-- Televisions (as well as cathode ray tubes)
+- Televisions (as well as TV set cathode ray tubes)

-- Computer Peripherals* (Monitors, Keyboards, Mice or Similar Pointing Devices, Facsimile Machines, Document Scanners, Printers)
+- Computer Peripherals* (Monitors, Keyboards, a Mouse or Similar Pointing Devices, Facsimile Machines, Document Scanners, Printers)

 - Small Electronic Equipment* (tablets, VCRs, Digital Video Recorders, Portable Digital Music Players, DVD Players, Digital Converter Boxes, Cable or Satellite Receivers, Electronic or Video Game Consoles, etc.)

 * Computer peripherals and small electronic equipment also include any cable, cord or wiring permanently affixed to or incorporated into such product.

 New York State's complete list of Covered Electronic Equipment (CCE) can be found here.

 You may also contact the manufacturer of your electronics directly to learn about their take-back program.
 Another option is to consult the Electronics TakeBack Coalition's list of manufacturer recycling programs or utilize Sunnking Electronics' take-back program.

 To stay up-to-date on electronics recycling, sign up for OCRRA's bi-monthly email.